Little Big Shot (1935 film): Reception

 In a contemporary review for The New York Times, critic Andre Sennwald wrote: "Convinced that Hollywood is suffering from a drought rather than a plague of baby Bernhardts, Warner Brothers have imported a new one, Miss Sybil Jason, from South Africa.
 She performs all the triple-threat functions in 'Little Big Shot', including a couple of impersonations and a song and dance.
 An engaging infant, she suffers just now from a studied quality that may be the result of overdirection.
 In some of her big emotional close-ups, the bewildered little girl seems to be making a valiant effort to take advice from half a dozen assistant directors all at once.
 Then, too, there is the additional difficulty that her British accent makes many of her lines unintelligible."

-Variety commented on the obvious attempt to compete with Shirley Temple, whose 1934 hit film Little Miss Marker had a very similar plot.
+Variety commented that the film was "reminiscent" of Shirley Temple's Little Miss Marker and should pave the way for Sybil Jason's future in films.
+Describing Jason as "not as comely and cute" as Temple, they wrote that she can "act, emote, sing and dance" and "may prove of equally sturdy durability."

+In their December, 1935 edition, Modern Screen gave the film a two-star review and described the plot as being outdated.
+The reviewer commented, "Dished up from a formula that’s almost as old as the Hollywood hills, this little number emerges as a combination tough-guy tear-jerker which really belongs back in the gangster cycle of several years ago, although it has its entertaining moments."